-Brushing teeth properly and regularly helps remove most dental plaque.
-But brushing alone can't remove plaque found in places that a toothbrush can't reach -- such as between teeth and under the gums.
+Brushing teeth correctly and regularly helps remove most dental plaque.
+But brushing alone can't remove plaque found in places that a toothbrush can't reach—such as between teeth and under the gums.
 In addition to removing plaque, flossing also helps:

 Remove debris between the teeth and under the gums

 To be most effective, you need to floss at least once a day for 2 to 3 minutes each time.